In Egypt, Gazans sought to leave the war. But it’s not far behind.

 She since has talked with her brothers, but the conversations are short, her relatives unwilling to burden her with their life-and-death struggles.

-“My family don’t like to open the camera when I talk to them so I don’t worry,” Ms. Miqdad says, “All of them are now pale ... and have lost weight.
+“My family don’t like to open the camera when I talk to them so I don’t worry,” Ms. Miqdad says.
+“All of them are now pale ... and have lost weight.
 All of them are sick.”

 Dwindling reserves